SLieve/technicalgrimoire/_games/kintsugi.md

 image: /images/posts/Kintsugi-Wide.png
 ---

-A simple RPG where failure only makes you stronger!
+A simple RPG about robots who learn things!

 Kintsugi began as a 200 Word RPG but has since expanded into a shiny pamphlet!
 Play as a Robot, Mutant, or a Magical Golem; someone who can’t die and quickly learns new skills or abilities.
 Simple but elegant rules allow you to create your characters as you play, building them up one failure at a time.